noBGP Architecture:

 Edge device connectivity

 Deploy to thousands of IoT gateways.
-Bridges find the nearest router, and all data is routed through verified, compliant nodes.
+Agents find the nearest router, and all data is routed through verified, compliant nodes.

 Conclusion